 What are some long-term ways to increase your energy levels?

-2) Change our environment: If we are living in and hanging out in unhealthy environments, move!
-Try to spend as much time as possible in upbeat places that enrich your sense of wellbeing.
+2) Change your environment: If we are living in a low-vibrational home and hanging out in unhealthy environments, move!
+Try to spend as much time as possible in upbeat places that enrich your sense of well-being.
 Trade the dark and gloomy pubs and clubs with mind-numbing hypnotic music for places where there is sunshine, fresh air, and plenty of vibrant nature.

 3) Examine your lifestyle choices: Are you getting enough good quality sleep?
 Is your diet full of healthy nutritious foods?
 Are you exercising regularly to maintain a fit and healthy body?
 Are you spending some time alone each to reflect on your life and the choices you are making?